ArchipelagoMW/Archipelago/docs/world api.md

 ### Slot Data

+If the game client needs to know information about the generated seed, a preferred method of transferring the data is through the slot data.
+This can be filled in the `fill_slot_data` method on your world.
+This can be used to fill any data you need to know client side, and should return a `Dict[Any]`, but should be limited to only data that is absolutely necessary to not waste data.
+Slot data is sent to your client once it has successfully [connected.](network%20protocol.md#connected) If you need to know information about locations in your world, instead of propagating the slot data, it is preferable to use [LocationScouts](network%20protocol.md#locationscouts) since that data already exists on the server.
+The most common usage of slot data is to send option results that the client needs to be aware of.

 ```python
 def fill_slot_data(self):
     # in order for our game client to handle the generated seed correctly we need to know what the user selected